 Most people think hair is a living part of the body and hence they believe the health of the hair can be improved by applying conditioners to it.
 However, this is not true.
 The visible hair we see is made up of dead cells which have undergone keratinisation.
 Some vitamins and minerals responsible for hair growth and care include: vitamin C, vitamin D, vitamins B1, B3, B5, B6, B12, biotin, folic acid, zinc, and copper2.

 During pregnancy, oxygen levels within a woman’s body increase in order to cater for the need of the baby.
 There is an increase in blood circulation which may in turn increase oxygen and nutrients going to the scalp and hair follicles.
 There is also an increase in estrogen levels which may boost hair growth.
-High estrogen levels result in longer growth phase (anagen) of the hair.
+High estrogen levels result in a longer growth phase (anagen) of the hair.
 As a result of this, it is common for women to experience temporary hair loss after pregnancy, when estrogen levels return to normal.

 When prenatal vitamins are taken, either as liquids or tablets, they mix with the blood and are transported to all parts of the body, including the hair follicle.
 This results in enhanced hair growth.
 However, for pregnant women, hair growth is mostly due to hormonal changes rather than consumption of prenatal vitamins.